KemanGstl/GDAC-Capstone-Project-n-1/README.md

 Two columns have been added, "day" & "month", that will help analyse how casual riders and members behaviours differ.

 ## Analyse
+The analysis is done using Tableau Desktop (note to self & anyone reading, the switch from Tableau Public to Tableau Desktop - free trial - is phenomenal).

+docked bike could signify that they are parked by users, especially casual riders, to make sure that they have one after their break/pause??